 In July 2021, we executed a securitization transaction through our subsidiaries BRSP 2021-FL1 Ltd. and BRSP 2021-FL1, LLC, which resulted in the sale of \$670 million of investment grade notes.
-The securitization reflects an advance rate of 83.75% at a weighted costs of funds of LIBOR plus 1.49% (before transaction expenses) and is collateralized by a pool of 33 senior loan investments.
+The securitization reflects an advance rate of 83.75% at a weighted cost of funds of LIBOR plus 1.49% (before transaction expenses) and is collateralized by a pool of 29 senior loan investments.

 BRSP 2021-FL1 includes a two-year reinvestment feature that allows us to contribute existing or newly originated loan investments in exchange for proceeds from repayments or repurchases of loans held in BRSP 2021-FL1, subject to the satisfaction of certain conditions set forth in the indenture.
 In addition to existing eligible loans available for reinvestment, the continued origination of securitization eligible loans is required to ensure that we reinvest the available proceeds within BRSP 2021-FL1.
-During the year ended December 31, 2021 and through February 18, 2022, two loans held in BRSP 2021-FL1 were fully repaid, totaling \$126.2 million.
+During 2022 and through February 17, 2023, 11 loans held in BRSP 2021-FL1 were fully repaid, totaling \$204.6 million.
 We replaced the repaid loans by contributing existing loan investments of equal value.